ivyoo00/IOS-app/README.md

 ### Testing

-Test an Android chatting app by AWS.(Testing 1)
+Test an Android chatting app by AWS.(Testing 1) I didn't do the test on my own IOS app, because for running tests, it needs to be signed as a team.

 Upload testing cases for an IOS FoodTracker app.(Testing 2)